Articles

 Dealing With The Issue

-Ms. Chan of course filed a complaint with the Realtor’s regulator so that they can investigate.
+Ms. Chan of course filed a complaint with the Realtor’s regulator so that they could investigate.

 She’s since filed a complaint with the Real Estate Board.